gasparian/lsh-search-go/README.md

     - ~~add decorator to handlers to measure the response time~~;
     - ~~add hasher update on pop/put/get (store timestamp of the last change and compare the local one with the actual)~~;
     - ~~make docker image even lighter - deploy only binaries using [docker scratch](https://github.com/phrozen/geohash/blob/master/server/Dockerfile)~~;
-    - rename vector-search-go --> ??;
+    - calculate distances in separate goroutines?;
     - add unit tests for API methods;
 4. Add search quality testing using the test part of the benchmark dataset:
+    - ~~implement client~~;
     - write code for recall calculation, depending on threshold value;
     - add unit tests for metrics calculation funcs;
+5. Make minor changes:
+    - rename vector-search-go --> ??;
+    - rename lsh folder --> ann, to be able to add more ANN algorithms;
-5. Make readme section on "how it works".
+6. Make readme section on "how it works".
+7. Add graph-based ANN algorithm (HNSW) ?

 ### Notes:
  - Below I'll show how to talk with mongodb via console, to make quick checks on the dataset.